harbour/core/harbour/contrib/hbhttpd/readme.txt

-I also want to add answer about one question. uhttpd support and upload into Harbour SVN.
-I expected and wrote some time before:
+I also want to add answer about one question. uhttpd support and upload into Harbour source repository.
+I expected and wrote some time
+before:
 ------
-I just have some ideas how to extend it, but I'm not sure if these ideas will be similar to SVN changes by other people.
-It can happen, that after some time I will propose something completely different and incompatible from SVN.
+I just have some ideas how to extend it, but I'm not sure if these ideas will be similar to repository changes by other people.
+It can happen, that after some time I will propose something completely different and incompatible from repository.
 ------
 I see many backward incompatible changes in my uhttpd, and I'm going to do development in this incompatible way.
 I'm just experimenting with my simple applications, and I want to find a best web application architecture solution.
-I'm not interested in showcounter sample, or uhttp_cookie object, so, I do not want to do any changes to SVN uhttpd sample.
-Feel free to pick the features you like and put it into SVN.
+I'm not interested in showcounter sample, or uhttp_cookie object, so, I do not want to do any changes to repository uhttpd sample.
+Feel free to pick the features you like and put it into repository.